AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 ORDER BY
     Total_Spent DESC;

--- 13. What is the average time between purchases for each customer? (purchases frequency)
+-- 13. What is the average time between purchases for each customer? (purchases frequency)  Measures customer loyalty and informs re-engagement timing to maintain sales momentum.

 WITH PurchaseIntervals AS (
     SELECT